Translating using Weblate¶

 - Toggles edit needed flag.

-The symbols shown can be split into three categories:
+The shown symbols factor into three categories:

 - String attributes